NEUBIAS/training-resources/_includes/volume_slicing/exercises/volume_slicing_gui.md

 > - Select 'Top' in the 'Start at:' drop-down menu to reslice the image from the top and view the head from above.
 > - Select 'Left' in the 'Start at:' drop-down menu to reslice the image from the left and view the head from the front.
 > - Tick the 'Rotate 90 degrees' button to rotate the output image (you can use this when reslicing from the left, so that the top of the head remains pointing upwards.)
 > - When viewing the head from the top, you can select **[Image > Transform > Rotate]**.
 Select 45 degrees and 'Enlarge Image' and say yes to 'Process Stack?" question.
-If you now reslice again from the top, you will see the head from an angle.
+If you now reslice again from the top, you will see the head in 3/4 view.
+{: .solution}